dotnet/project-system/docs/repo/debugging/logging.md

-This environment variable is set automatically when launching the `ProjectSystemSetup` project within Visual Studio, via its `launchSettings.json` file.
+This environment variable is set automatically when launching the `ServerSetup` project within Visual Studio, via its `launchSettings.json` file.

 To enable this logging in other situations you may, for example: